Thinkr3/cse15l-lab-reports/lab2/lab2.md

     - `java -cp ".;lib/junit-4.13.2.jar;lib/hamcrest-core-1.3.jar" org.junit.runner.JUnitCore ArrayTests`
 - The `*` icon allows mutiple all files in the directory to be called.
     - It's called a *glob*, *wildcard*, or *pattern*!
+- The paths on URL have a lot of functions that help web servers run commands and queries.
+They are very easy to use and provide a lot of versatility when desining websites and webservers.